Thursday, April 27, 2006

 interesting.
 I felt even more comfortable, getting the chance to talk about

-• He was slightly concerned by fact that I am currently in Columbia,
+my interest, not just my application. - He was slightly concerned by fact that I am currently in Columbia,

 SC.
 I explained that I'm still a Washington resident and that my situation